 Today I was craving raw strawberries for mental clarity.
 These babies caught my eye, gorgeous and full of flavor!
-Then I saw the fresh rhubarb….
-My idea was to cook the rhubarb and leave most of the strawberries raw, since they were so beautiful and cooking destroys vitamin C. This super-easy grain-free tart dough is made with surprising ingredients – coconut butter, egg, and chia seeds!
-I baked the rhubarb in the shell, then topped the tart with dairy-free Instant Coconut Whipped Cream and fresh strawberries.
+Then I saw the fresh rhubarb.
+That clinched it.
+Be sure to use organic strawberries, as they tend to absorb atrocious amounts of pesticides.
+Strawberries are one of the “Dirty Dozen” foods to always buy organic.
+I’m surprised many so-called healthy groceries still sell strawberries raised with pesticides.
+My idea was to cook the rhubarb and leave most of the strawberries raw, since they were so beautiful and cooking destroys vitamin C. This super-easy grain-free tart dough is made with coconut butter, egg, and chia seeds!
+I topped the tart with dairy-free Instant Coconut Whipped Cream and fresh strawberries.
 The result is a light, refreshing strawberry tart with a rhubarb filling underneath, made with unprocessed Paleo ingredients.
 Strawberries are high in anthocyanins and quercetin, anti-oxidants which boost immunity, assist heart function, and have anti-inflammatory properties.
-Note that strawberries’ porous surface tends to absorb pesticides, so they’re one of the “Dirty Dozen” foods to always buy organic.
-I’m surprised that many so-called healthy groceries still sell strawberries raised with pesticides.
-Yield: 1 8 or 9-inch tart.
+Enjoy!
+Yield: one 8 or 9-inch tart.
 Serves 6 – 8.

 Chop the rhubarb.

 Add rhubarb filling, bake, and cool.
 Top with Instant Coconut Whipped Cream and strawberries.

 - Sweeten to taste with about 1/2 cup Just Like Sugar Table Top natural chicory root sweetener, 4 teaspoons PureLo Lo Han Sweetener by Swanson, or 1/3 cup raw honey, or your favorite sweetener.

 - 1 teaspoon vanilla

 - 1 tablespoon arrowroot powder, stirred into